Carbon footprint and LCA: two complementary tools for impact measurement.

 Life Cycle Assessment: Definition and challenges

-Life Cycle Assessment (LCA) is a standardized evaluation method (ISO 14040 and ISO 14044) used to conduct a multi-criteria environmental assessment and quantify the environmental impacts of a product, service, company, or process throughout its life cycle.
-It aims to understand and compare the environmental impacts of a system from the extraction of raw materials required for manufacturing to its end-of-life treatment (recycling, etc.), including usage, maintenance, and transportation phases.
+Life Cycle Assessment (LCA) is a standardized evaluation method (ISO 14040 and ISO 14044) used to conduct a multi-criteria environmental assessment of a product, service, or process throughout its life cycle.
+It aims to understand and compare the environmental impacts of a system "from the cradle to the grave"—from the extraction of raw materials to its end-of-life treatment (recycling, etc.), including usage, maintenance, and transportation phases.

 According to ISO 14040, the steps to conduct an LCA are as follows: